Appearance

 |---|---|

-ENABLE_*, AUTO_ROUTE, FALLBACK_ON_ERROR, ENABLE_CONTEXTUAL_SYSTEM_PROMPT |
+ENABLE_*, AUTO_ROUTE, FALLBACK_ON_ERROR, ENABLE_CONTEXTUAL_SYSTEM_PROMPT | on / off |

-GEMINI_SEARCH, GEMINI_URL_CONTEXT, GEMINI_THINKING_* |
+GEMINI_SEARCH, GEMINI_URL_CONTEXT, GEMINI_THINKING_* | true / false |

 Incorrect values fail silently — no error is logged and the feature is simply not enabled.

-Gemini Search and DuckDuckGo both enabled¶
+Gemini Search and DuckDuckGo both enabled

 GEMINI_SEARCH=true (Google Search grounding) and ENABLE_DUCKDUCKGO=on (DuckDuckGo tool) can coexist, but they operate differently: